 Adding the studs

-Steampunk is all about gear, cogs and rivets to name a few.
-To give the appearance of rivets I used half beads which I added one by one.
-This process was super tedious, but it does look great after.
+Steampunk is all about gears, cogs, and rivets, to name a few.
+To create the look of rivets, I used half beads, adding them one by one.
+It was a tedious process, but the result was definitely worth it.

 You can add the beads to every corner of each patch.

-To hide the tatty leather around the boobs, I used upholstery studs from my workshop.
-I did have to drill the tips first and used hot glue to secure the stud.
+To cover the rough joins of the leather pieces on the chest, I used upholstery studs from my workshop.
+I had to drill the tips first, then secure them with hot glue.

-My mannequin had a curve in her back, so I knew when I added the charms they would not sit flat.
-This will cause an issue if bumped because they will break or fall off.
-To prevent this from happening I made some charms using epoxy resin and moulds.
-My steampunk ones are among these, I make them all in one go.
+My mannequin had a curve in her back, so I knew the charms wouldn’t sit flat.
+This could cause issues if they were bumped, as they might break or fall off.
+To avoid this, I made some charms using epoxy resin and moulds.
+I created all the Steampunk charms in one batch for consistency.

-The benefit of using the resin charms is that they can be heated up and moulded into shape.
-You can use a hairdryer to heat them up.
-I used hot glue to add the resin charms.
+The advantage of using resin charms is that they can be heated and moulded into shape.
+I used a hairdryer to warm them up, then applied hot glue to attach the resin charms.

-The metal steampunk charms and bits and bobs I used were all attached using hot glue.
-Once you have covered the base you can start layering some of the charms.
-To fill the gaps, I used beads from recycled jewellery.
-The wooden gears are all poppy craft products.
-The plastic pipe at the bottom was a section I cut off my greywater hosepipe.
+I attached the metal Steampunk charms (Mitform Casting) and various bits and bobs using hot glue.
+Once the base was covered, I began layering the charms.
+To fill any gaps, I used beads from recycled jewellery.
+The wooden gears were all from Poppy Craft products, and the plastic pipe at the bottom was a section I cut off my greywater hosepipe.

 Adding the charms to the front

-I treated myself to some real quality steampunk charms for the front.
-They are called mitFORM charms which I bought from a company here in Australia called Random arts.
+I treated myself to some high-quality Steampunk charms for the front.
+These are mitFORM charms, which I purchased from a company in Australia called Random Arts.
 The latches were ordered from Amazon.

 Paint the mannequin

 I used black gesso to paint the mannequin.
-Because it is also a primer you get a better finish than acrylic paint.
-I painted everything black first.
-Make sure you get into all the nooks and crannies, so no other colours show through.
+Since it also acts as a primer, it provides a better finish than acrylic paint.
+I started by painting everything black, making sure to get into all the nooks and crannies to prevent any other colours from showing through.

 Add the bronze metallic wax paste

 The best way to apply the wax is with the tip of your finger.
-You only touch the wax with your finger, try not to scoop.
+Simply touch the wax with your finger, avoiding scooping it.

-Start by rubbing your finger very lightly over all the raised edges, the idea is not to cover all the black.
-You want the raised edges to be darker than the rest.
-This may be awkward at first but once you get the hang of it, it will take no time at all.
-I did this in less than 10 minutes.
+Start by lightly rubbing your finger over all the raised edges.
+The goal is not to cover the entire black surface, but to make the raised edges darker than the rest.
+It might feel awkward at first, but once you get the hang of it, you’ll be able to do it in no time.
+I completed this in less than 10 minutes.

-You do the same process for the leather just press down even lighter.
-The only way I can describe it is as if you are tickling someone.
+Apply the same process to the leather, but press even lighter.
+The best way I can describe it is like tickling someone – just a gentle touch.

 Do the same with the back, but in the smaller gaps, you can use a small paintbrush to add some wax.